Access Confluent Cloud Console with Private Networking

 Configure a reverse SSH tunnel

-To a privately-networked Confluent Cloud cluster from a local client on the internet or the on-premises network, you can use a reverse SSH tunnel.
+To connect to a privately-networked Confluent Cloud cluster from a local client on the internet or on the on-premises network, you can use a reverse SSH tunnel.

 At a high level, the reverse SSH tunnel captures all traffic going towards your privately-networked Confluent Cloud cluster, then it routes that traffic over the specified port through a bastion server deployed in your VPC/Vnet that has access to your Confluent Cloud cluster.